 To find authors with a compound name or a name containing particles, search both the fused and unfused versions of the name.
 For example, search for Lutgard De Jonghe as dejonghe l* OR de jonghe l*.

 Search results are displayed in reverse chronological order by default.
 Change the order by using the Sort By drop down menu on the top right of the screen.
 Sort up to 100,000 records by Latest Date, Times Cited, Relevance, Publication Year, Source Title, or First Author.

 Refine your results by selecting subject areas, document types, Authors, Source Titles, Publication Years, Institutions, Languages, or Countries.

 Look at the Times Cited link to see how many times an article has been cited by others.

-Use the UC-eLinks button to locate the text of an article, either online or in print.
+Use the Full Text button to locate the text of an article, either online or in print.

 Analyze your results to see patterns and trends.

-Using Analyze Results, you can see which authors have published most prolifically or which institutions generate the most research in your topic.
+Using Analyze Results (located on the bottom left of the Results Screen), you can see which authors have published most prolifically or which institutions generate the most research in your topic.
 In our example, we've analyzed which subject areas occur the most frequently in our results set.